BellaMrx/WebDevelopment_Basics/README.md

     - Insufficient logging and monitoring Insufficient Logging & Monitoring

-Cryptography, SSL, TSL, HTTPS :
+Cryptography, SSL, TLS, HTTPS :
   - In symmetric cryptography, data is encrypted and decrypted using the same key.
   - In contrast, asymmetric cryptography encrypts data with one key and decrypts it with another key.
   - Asymmetric cryptography is used, for example, in SSL(Secure Sockets Layer), TLS(Transport Layer Security) and HTTPS(Hypertext Transfer Protocol Secure).